From 14-16 June in Ditzingen near Stuttgart at booth A 2.8

-For most fruit and vegetable plants, our Agrivoltaics systems provide the best conditions for healthy growth: This is because the partial roofing by the solar modules provides protection against too much heat and solar radiation as well as hail, frost and drought damage.
+For most fruit and vegetable plants, our Agri-PV offers the best conditions for healthy growth.
+This is because the partial roofing by the solar modules provides protection against too much heat and solar radiation as well as hail, frost and drought damage.
 In addition, the soils can store a greater amount of water, which has a positive effect on crop yields, especially for shade crops and in dry regions, and reduces the need for irrigation by up to 20%.
 At the same time, more CO2 can be bound in the soil through an increased humus content, which opens up an additional source of income through future certificate trading.

 The irrigation requirement of agricultural land is reduced by up to 20 percent, and the water storage capacity of the soil is increased.

-Carbon Farming: With agri-photovoltaic systems, humus can be built up in a controlled manner, which reduces fertiliser consumption and enables more CO2 to be stored in the soil.
+Carbon farming: With Agri- PV, humus can be built up in a controlled way, which reduces fertiliser consumption and enables more CO2 to be stored in the soil.

-The use of agrivoltaics systems boosts crop yields and thus enables higher income for the farm.
+The use of Agri-PV promotes crop yields and thus enables higher income for the farm.

 Flexible and profitable: In addition to investing in its own system, AgroSolar Europe also offers a lease model, so that the farm has no expense whatsoever with the construction and supply marketing.